 Sara Arber was President of the British Sociological Association (1999-2001), Treasurer (1988-1990) and is currently a Vice President.
-She was President of the International Sociological Association Research Committee on Sociology of Aging (RC-11) (2006-2010) and organiser of the ISA RC-11 Inter-Congress Conference on 'Ageing Societies and Ageing Sociology', 7-9 September 2004.
-She was Vice President of the European Sociological Association (2005-2007) and played a key role in organising the ESA conference in Glasgow, 3-6 September 2007.
+She was President of the International Sociological Association Research Committee on Sociology of Aging (RC-11) (2006-2010) and organiser of the ISA RC-11 Inter-Congress Conference on 'Ageing Societies and Ageing Sociology', 2004.
+She was Vice President of the European Sociological Association (2005-2007) and played a key role in organising the ESA conference in Glasgow, 2007.
 Sara is an elected Academician of the Social Sciences, a Fellow of the Royal Society of Arts (FRSA), and a Fellow of the British Academy (FBA).
 Sara received the BSG (British Society of Gerontology) Outstanding Achievement Award 2011 for her contribution to the field of ageing.
 Sara was a consultant on the ONS/ESRC Review of Social Classifications and sits on various advisory committees.
-She chaired the Sociology Editorial Board (1992-95) and was Treasurer of the British Sociological Association (1988-90).
-She was a member of the ESRC Grants Assessment Panel (2008-12-) and is currently a member of the British Academy Research Awards Board (2012- ).
+She was a member of the ESRC Grants Assessment Panel (2008-12) and is currently a member of the British Academy Research Awards Board (2012- ).
 She was a member of the ESRC Social Affairs Committee (1984-87), and the S.W.
 Surrey District Health Authority (1981-90).
-Sara is currently a member of 7 Editorial Boards, including Journal of Aging Studies, Research on Aging, and International Journal of Social Research Methodology, and is an Associate Editor for Social Science and Medicine.
-Sara is a member of the 2014 REF (Research Excellence Framework) Panel for Sociology.
+Sara is currently a member of 7 Editorial Boards, including Journal of Aging Studies, Research on Aging, and International Journal of Social Research Methodology.
+Sara was a member of the 2014 REF (Research Excellence Framework) Panel for Sociology.